wojciechszmelczerczyk/fit-health-app/README.md

 Client communicate with `Nutrition` and `Exercise` API's in order to create diet plans, calculate nutrition, create training plans etc.

-Server communicate with `OpenAI` API in order to use ChatBot functionality.
+Server communicate with `ChatGPT` API in order to use ChatBot functionality.

 <details>